STRIDES-Codes/A-culturally-humble-and-affordable-digital-platform-to-empower-at-risk-families/README.md

 # What datasets would we like to use?

-USDA Grocery Stores Dataset, Food Data Central
+USDA Grocery Stores Dataset, Food Data Central, Kroger API Dataset

 # Team members
 Isabel Otero (co-lead, nutritionist)